muahmad-hub/Alumni-Website/docs/dev_logs.md

     - I had heard and used NumPy before, but got to know its true computational power once I used it in the transition matrix
     - The transition matrix is also really helpful when working with graphs or adjacency lists
     - I had also heard of pruning in CS50 AI but truly implemented and saw its importance first hand

+## Date: August 10
+### Feature: Implemented notification email & tweaked UI
+- Users are now sent a personalized notification email when one of the following actions happen:
+    - A connection request
+    - A request is accepted
+    - A mentor request
+    - A menotor request is accepted
+    - Once a mentor signs up
+- I implemented a new [notification](../alumni_website/notifications/notifications.py) module.
+- Learning from the optimised algorithm, I created a base `Notification` class and then created 5 different subclasses each having different email subjects, templates, context and text content
+- For each type of email, I created a list of catching subjects with emojis which are selected at random
+    - For example:
+    - ```python
+        subjects = [
+            "Look who wants to connect with you! 🤝", "New connection request – ready to grow your network? 🌱", "Someone’s eager to connect – are you in? 🚀", "A fresh connection is waiting for you!
+Let’s link up! 🔗", "Your next connection is just a click away! 📲", "Ready to expand your network?
+New request inside! 🌍", "Somebody wants to connect with YOU! 🙌", "New connection request alert – let’s make it official! 🔥", ]
+        return random.choice(subjects)
+        ```
+    - Changing the subjects and making them catchy will prompt users to visit the website
+- For sending the email, I used `django.core.mail`'s `EmailMultiAlternatives` to send emails with HTML embededd in it along with button to visit the website
+- Incase the HTML are not rendered, I've also added alternative text content
+- I also made the UI fully mobile responsive with tweaks on directory cards and profile page
+- I also removed redundant models in mentorship and linked it to `Skill` models in Mentor sign up instead of `MentorSkills`
+### Problem: There was a latency in the JavaScript execution
+- When the button that trigers the notification email was clicked, the button didn't change state dynamically immediatly.
+This is because the backend sent the email first and then sent the JSON response with success (or error) message so that Javascript dynamically changes the button state
+### Solution:
+- I used python threading so that the JSON response and the notifying email is done asynchronously
+- ```python
+    def send_notification(notification):
+    threading.Thread(target=notification.send).start()
+    ```
+- Therefore, insteading of calling the `.send()`, which is synchornous, I am calling `send_notification()` for the asynchronous process
+### Bug: Cache was not being updated properly
+- For development, I had set the cache to update everytime a user is supposed to be recommended an alumni
+- However, the cache didn't seem to update correctly everytime
+### Solution
+- I added `cache.delete("all_profile_data")` before the cache `populate_cache()` is called.
+This seemed to solve the issue.
+- I think it could be possible that the cache would store data for sometime and wouldn't completely update.
+Deleting the cache and repopulating it forced it to change the data
+### Reflection
+- Since optimising the algorithm, I really got a major insight into how to effectively write orgnaised and effecient code through Object Oriented Programming and more concise code.
+- Originally I would have thought to create the notification module as a series of functions, which would have caused a lot of redundant and overcomplex code.
+Instead, I switched to using a main base class and then creating subclasses for each type of email
+- Also, I had completely a Javascript code to send the emails asynchronously and change teh button state.
+However, I soon realised that the code was going to be too long and messy and hence resulted into using a more effecient approach of threading
+- The `Recommendation system` works without any latency, but I believe it is stil quite computationally expensive for a very small user data set.
+A similar result could be achieved using a much simpler algorithm that could calculate similarity score and ranks users.
+I might implement this approach and use a field in the model to switch between the two systems as necessary